List of Taboos in Kisii Community

 African traditions and customs prohibited women from eating specific parts of chicken delicacies.

-An example of this is a gizzard which was traditionally reserved for men in the patriarchal order.
+An example is a gizzard, traditionally reserved for men in the patriarchal order.

-The gizzard was so precious in ancient days that no head of the family would start to eat chicken if it was missing.
+The gizzard was so precious in ancient days that no head of the family would start to eat chicken if it was missing from the table.

 8. Disrespecting elders, last wishes of the dead, and ancestors